Ammaar-Alam/physics-solver/README.md

 > If you wish to customize the folder structure, you can modify the `.vscode/settings.json` file accordingly.

 ## Running the Program
+Once installed, you can simply run the `physics final.jar` file and the GUI will show up.

+If you make changes to the calculator and wish to instead recompile it:
 1. Navigate to the `src` directory.
-2. Compile the Java file using the command: `javac Calculator.java`
+2. Compile the Java file using the command: `javac PhysicsSolver.java`
-3. Run the program using the command: `java Calculator`
+3. Run the program using the command: `java PhysicsSolver`

 You should now see the calculator's user interface in your terminal.
 Follow the on-screen instructions to perform calculations.